 SafeZone is a free app based system for students and staff that enhances their personal safety.
 SafeZone extends the reach of campus safety and security, to cater for the real time needs of the people who use campus every day.
-It provides a quick and easy way for users to alert security services, when help or assistance is needed.
+It provides a quick and easy way for users to alert SafeGuarding Services, when help or assistance is needed.

 What is it for?

 SafeZone is a free app that allows you to send a location-based alert from your smartphone or tablet to Security Services whenever you need an immediate emergency response, first-aid or any other general Security assistance.

 The SafeZone app makes it easy for students and staff to get help with the single tap of a button.
-Within seconds the Security Services, will receive the alert and initiate a response.
+Within seconds the SafeGuarding Services, will receive the alert and initiate a response.

 How it works

-SafeZone has 3 main buttons that can be used to request assistance from Security Services.
+SafeZone has 3 main buttons that can be used to request assistance from SafeGuarding Services.

 If you or someone near you requires medical assistance.
-Tap the First Aid button to send your alert to Security Services.
+Tap the First Aid button to send your alert to SafeGuarding Services.
 If pressed in error, the alert can be cancelled by tapping the button again, whilst the timer is winding down.
 Once the alert is sent your location will be displayed on a map for the Security responders.

 You will then get the option to call Security.
 If you do not do this, then a Security responder will call you, so that they can determine how best to respond to your location and situation.
 The responder will talk to you about what is happening.
 You should try to explain what help you need, and if practical confirm your location.
 A responder will then come to your location to provide first-aid.
 You may still need to identify yourself to responders when they arrive.
 If required they will call an ambulance, you should not do this yourself.